Lucheng Guangchang station

 Lucheng Guangchang (绿城广场 (Lǜchéng Guǎngchǎng, Lücheng Square)), formerly knows as Lyucheng Square, is a metro station of Zhengzhou Metro Line 1 and Line 10.
 The station lies beneath the Zhongyuan Road, to the east of the Lücheng Square.

 Station layout

 The station can be seen as two parts.
 Part 1 is for line 1 and part 2 is for lines 9 and 10.
 Passengers can using the transfer passage to go through two concourses.

 Part 1 has two floors.
 B1 floor is a concourse.
 B2 floor is an island platform with two tracks for line 1.
 Part 2 has three floors.
 B1 floor is the concourse.
 B2 and B3 floors are platform levels.
 B2 is for line 9 and B3 is for line 10.
 Each of them consists of an island platform with two tracks.
-Because line 9 is still under planning, so the part of line 9 is not in use.
+Because line 9 is still under planning, the part of line 9 is not in use.